MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-fi-migration.md

 # required metadata

 title: Migrate from legacy Commerce functionality for France
-description: This topic explains how to migrate from the legacy digital signing solution in Microsoft Dynamics 365 Commerce localization for France to the solution based on the Commerce fiscal integration framework.
+description: This topic explains how to migrate from the legacy digital signing solution in the Microsoft Dynamics 365 Commerce localization for France to the solution that is based on the Commerce fiscal integration framework.
 author: EvgenyPopovMBS
 manager: annbe
 ms.date: 08/05/2021